ipfs-inactive/blog/content/post/079-async-await-refactor.md

 Motivations?
 Yes, we have them.
 Many of them in fact.
 Too many perhaps, because it tipped the scales in favour of a 60+ repo refactor!
 Something that no developers should take on lightly.

-The refactor is much more than just a switch to promises, it's also primarily a refocus to offer a smaller, streaming-first core API to JS IPFS, giving our team and the community a code base that's much easier to debug, understand and maintain, as well as a few other reasons.
+The refactor is much more than just a switch to promises, it's also primarily a refocus to offer a smaller, streaming-first core API to js-ipfs, giving our team and the community a code base that's much easier to debug, understand and maintain, as well as a few other reasons.

 ⚠️ It's important to note that the changes we're making don't actually alter the HTTP API or CLI in any way, these interfaces are untouched and remain compatible with the HTTP and CLI interfaces that go-ipfs exposes.
 The changes we're referring to only change the [core API](https://github.com/ipfs/interface-js-ipfs-core/tree/master/SPEC), which is the interface you'd use to interact with IPFS programmatically in JavaScript.